 See Scientific American’s July 2015 special issue on “The Science of Food.”

-The author of this story, Edward McSweegan is a Rhode Island microbiologist who writes about infectious diseases and history.
+The author of this story, Edward McSweegan, is a Rhode Island microbiologist who writes about infectious diseases and history.
+This story was updated in 2023.